Weak Japan economic data bolsters new PM's hand on stimulus

-TOKYO (Reuters) - Poor Japanese manufacturing data on Friday gave new Prime Minister Shinzo Abe more ammunition to push for big spending and easy money to salvage the world’s third-largest economy from decades of deflation and its fourth recession since 2000.
+TOKYO, Dec 28 (Reuters) - Poor Japanese manufacturing data on Friday gave new Prime Minister Shinzo Abe more ammunition to push for big spending and easy money to salvage the world’s third largest economy from decades of deflation and its fourth recession since 2000.

-Japanese voters and the financial markets have welcomed the Abe government's aggressive stance on pumping cash into the economy, pushing the benchmark Nikkei share average .N225 on Friday to its highest level since the March 2011 tsunami, despite the worse-than-expected drop in factory output.
+Japanese voters and the financial markets have welcomed the Abe government’s aggressive stance on pumping cash into the economy, pushing the benchmark Nikkei share average on Friday to its highest level since the March 2011 tsunami, despite the worse than expected drop in factory output.

 Opinion polls published by major newspapers on Friday showed half to two-thirds of the public supported Abe’s conservative government, with the stagnant economy the top priority.